kashishgupta1990/simple-angular-server/README.md

   - ---- index2.html
   - homeRoute.js

-> Our command would be like..
+> Our command would be like

 ```sh
 $ angularserver --port 8080 --dir app --route ./homeRoute.js
 ```